ellysh/dota-auto-chess-picker/README.md

 Also, the green color highlights all pieces with the same species as pieces which you already bought.
 The same way, blue color highlights all pieces with the same classes.

-The combos are defined in the `database/docs/Combos.ods` file.
+The combos are defined in the `combos.csv` database file.

+This is the path to this file on Linux:<br/>
+`~/.local/share/dac_picker/combos.csv`

+This is the path to this file on Windows:<br/>
+`C:\User\<username>\AppData\Local\dac_picker\combos.csv`

 These are steps to add a new combo:

-1. Open the document.
+1. Open the CSV document.
 2. Add priority of your combo in the first column.
 3. Add game phase of the combo in the second column.
 4. Add the name of combo in the third column.
 5. Add comma separated pieces of your combo in the fourth column.
-Use pieces names from the `PIECES` sheet of the `database/docs/Database.ods` document.
+Use pieces names from the `pieces.csv` database file.
-6. Use the `database/ods2csv.sh` script for generating all CSV documents.
-If you do not have Bash, you can manually save the `Combos.ods` document to the `database/csv` directory with the `combos.csv` name.
-Use the `;` as a separator for CSV document.
+6. Save the modified `combos.csv` file.

-Now the `combo-picker.py` script shows your combo.
+Now the `dac-combo-picker` script shows your combo.

 ## Contacts